opensearch-project/project-website/_posts/2024-05-07-opentelemetry-metrics-visualization.md

 We can see that OTel separates metrics by the `name`.
 Each point contains the generic `value` and `time`, which form the basic time series for the visualizations.
-This schema is a at first glance suboptimal for OpenSearch, where having a field with key `name` and value with the numerical value is easier accessible.
+This schema is a at first glance suboptimal for OpenSearch, where having a field with key `name` and a value containing the numerical value is more easily accessible.
 For our example, this would look like `{ "container.cpu.time": 120.353905}`.
 However, if we ingest a lot of different metrics, we may reach the field limit of 1,000 per index fairly quickly.